Michael R. Lorigas

 COMPLEX LITIGATION

-David was part of the bankruptcy team that represented victims of the billion dollar Scott Rothstein Ponzi Scheme, one of the largest Ponzi schemes in history and the largest in Florida history.
+David was part of the bankruptcy team that represented victims of the billion-dollar Scott Rothstein Ponzi Scheme, one of the largest Ponzi schemes in history and the largest in Florida history.
 He was part of the lead counsel team of lawyers in this complex case, which involved simultaneous litigation in bankruptcy court, state court, and U.S. District Court.
 The case involved litigating numerous complex issues, some of which threatened the ability of victims to bring lawsuits to recover their losses, and the ultimate negotiation of a favorable treatment for the investors in a confirmed consensual Chapter 11 plan.
 David also frequently represents the firm’s clients to prosecute, defend or otherwise help resolve insolvency-related litigation, avoidable transfers and other financially distressed transactions, litigation and disputes.

 SPEAKING ENGAGEMENTS